- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 4. Firocoxib

 Firocoxib is a selective NSAID used to control pain and inflammation in osteoarthritis and other painful conditions in dogs.
-It offers long-lasting effects and a low risk of gastrointestinal side effects.
+It offers long-lasting relief and a low risk of gastrointestinal side effects.

 While NSAIDs are very effective at controlling pain, they also have the potential for side effects, including gastrointestinal problems, kidney problems, and liver damage.
 Therefore, it is important to use NSAIDs only under veterinary supervision and at the recommended dose.